SCHOOL AND SUMMER MEALS

 - Tennessee Department of Education: Click here

-SFSP also operates during the school year during unanticipated school closures and is currently filling a crucial role during the COVID-19 pandemic as schools shut down to promote social distancing.
+SFSP also operates during the school year during unanticipated school closures and is currently filling a crucial role during the COVID-19 pandemic as schools shut down and operate remotely to promote social distancing.

-- Non-Congregate Feeding: Effective through June 30, 2020, sponsors can serve to-go meals or provide meal delivery to participants.
+- Non-Congregate Feeding: Effective through June 30, 2021, sponsors can serve to-go meals or provide meal delivery to participants.
 Sponsors are encouraged to utilize these options and avoid large gatherings for food distribution.
-Click here for USDA guidance on implementing meal delivery under SFSP.
-Sponsors may begin operating under this waiver immediately and do NOT need to submit paperwork to TN DHS for approval.
+Sponsors can begin operating under this waiver immediately and do not need to submit paperwork to TN DHS for approval.

-- Meal Service Time Waiver: Effective through June 30, 2020, waives the requirement for sponsors to serve meals a certain time apart from each other.
-Sponsors may now serve a week’s worth of meals at one time.
-Sponsors may begin operating under this waiver immediately and do NOT need to submit paperwork to TN DHS for approval.
+- Meal Service Time Waiver: Effective through June 30, 2021, sponsors are no longer required to serve their meals at a certain time apart from one another.
+Sponsors may now serve up to a week’s worth of meals at one time.
+Sponsors may begin operating under this waiver immediately and do not need to submit paperwork to TN DHS for approval.

-- Meal Pattern Waiver: Effective through April 30, 2020, sponsors may serve meals under SFSP that do not meet minimum meal component requirements if there is limited food availability as a result of COVID-19.
-Sponsors must receive approval from TN DHS before operating under this waiver and record substitutions for each meal.
+- Meal Pattern Waiver: Effective through December 31, 2020, sponsors may serve meals that do not meet the minimum meal component requirements if there is limited food availability as a result of COVID-19.
+Sponsors must receive approval from TN DHS before operating under this waiver, and they must record substitutions for each meal.
 TN DHS will approve sponsors on a case-by-case basis.
 Sponsors are encouraged to meet nutrition standards to the greatest extent possible.

-If you have questions about what these waivers mean for your community or want to get involved, please email Kelli Klein at email@example.com.
-For more detailed information about these waivers, click here.
+If you have questions about what these waivers mean for your community or you want to get involved, please email Signe Anderson at firstname.lastname@example.org.

 - Find a site in your area and share this site locator with others: Site Locator